doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 Integration with the GN meta-build system
 =========================================

-The ``ncs-sbom`` reads a list of all commands needed to build provided targets.
+The ``ncs-sbom`` script reads a list of all commands needed to build provided targets.
-If there is a ``gn gen`` command, the script enters ``gn`` build directory and tries to extract files from it using the same method as described above.
+If there is a ``gn gen`` command, the script enters the command's build directory and tries to extract files from it using the same method as described earlier.
 The results are integrated with the main build directory results.